Lunt-Fontanne Theatre: 1990s to present

 The Lunt-Fontanne generally hosted shorter musicals and appearances in the 2010s.
 These included The Addams Family in 2010 and 2011; Ghost the Musical and A Christmas Story: The Musical in 2012; Motown: The Musical from 2013 to 2015; and Finding Neverland in 2015.
 As part of a settlement with the United States Department of Justice in 2014, the Nederlanders agreed to improve disabled access at their nine Broadway theaters, including the Lunt-Fontanne.
 The theater hosted a limited engagement by Frankie Valli & the Four Seasons and Kristin Chenoweth's solo My Love Letter to Broadway in 2016; the musical Charlie and the Chocolate Factory in 2017; and Summer: The Donna Summer Musical in 2018.
 Numerous performers had limited engagements at the Lunt-Fontanne in 2019 before the opening of Tina that November.
+Tina set the theater's box-office record in December 2019, grossing $1,834,339 across eight performances.

 The theater closed on March 12, 2020, due to the COVID-19 pandemic, reopening on October 8, 2021, with performances of Tina, which ran until August 2022.
-A revival of Sweeney Todd starring Josh Groban and Annaleigh Ashford is scheduled to open at the theater in early 2023.
+A revival of Sweeney Todd starring Josh Groban and Annaleigh Ashford opened at the theater in early 2023 and concluded its run in May 2024.
+Death Becomes Her opened at the theater in November 2024.

 Notable productions

 Productions are listed by the year of their first performance.
+This list only includes Broadway shows; it does not include films screened at the theater.
+No theatrical productions were hosted between 1936 and 1958.